The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The single-period problem

-The connection coefficients from the expansion~\eqref{eq:conn} are well-studied objects for various families of orthogonal polynomials.
-See Zeng~\cite{Ze92} for some combinatorial properties and explicit formulas.
-Paraphrasing one of these results~\cite[Corollary~2]{Ze92}, we have
+The linearization coefficients $d_{ki}$ from the expansion (\ref{eq:conn}) are well-studied objects for various families of orthogonal polynomials.
+They have combinatorial interpretations in terms of (generalized) derangements, rook polynomials and matching polynomials.
+See Zeng \cite{Ze92} for on overview of these properties, explicit formulas and many references.
+Paraphrasing some of these formulas (\cite{Ze92}, Corollary 2) we have

 Here it is understood that $1/n!=0$ for $n$ a negative integer, as is natural when extending the factorial by the Gamma function.
-Therefore, the sums in~\eqref{eq:d P}--\eqref{eq:d M} run from $s=\max\{i,k\}$ to $s=k+\lfloor i/2 \rfloor$.
+Therefore, the sums in (\ref{eq:d P})--(\ref{eq:d M}) run from $s=\max\{ i,k\}$ to $s=k+\lfloor i/2 \rfloor$.